amabdulr/CNWG/Chunking.md

 9. Present the entire content in markdown format.
 Check if any content is missing from the original attachment and present that as a separate section.
 10. Refer to the content once again and ensure no content is missing.
 11. Always use sentence case for titles.
-12. Now compare the presented chunked content with the original document and present anything that was not included under the heading, "Content Not Used for Chunking".
+12. Now compare the presented chunked content with the original document and only if you find something missing, should you present this under heading, "Content Not Used for Chunking".
 If you do not find anything missed, do not include this section.

 **Information Types and Titling Rules:**